agile-humanities/agile-storymap/README.md

   description in its information bubble.
 The default is `dcterms:description`.
 * Item Date: The field you would like to use for item dates on the storymap.
   The default is `dcterms:date`.
-* Item Date End: The field you would like to use for item end dates on the storymap.
-It is useless if dates are ranges (see below) or if you don’t have end date.
-* Render Year: Date entered as a single number, like `1066`, can be skipped, plotted as a single event or marked as a full year.
-* Center Date: The date that is displayed by the viewer when loaded.
-It can be any date with the format `YYYY-MM-DD`.
-An empty string means now, a `0000-00-00` the earliest date and `9999-99-99` the latest date.
 * Viewer: The raw json parameters for the viewer, for example to display only one row, or to change the scale.